-In extreme cases, the swelling may spread extensively and even interfere with the person's ability to breathe, thus causing a potentially life-threatening situation.
-These cases can require hospitalization and possibly surgery to drain the infection.
+If so, the extended tissues may interfere with the person's ability to breathe and swallow, thus causing a potentially life-threatening situation.
+These cases may require hospitalization and possibly surgery to drain the infection.

 Especially for this reason, if you notice the signs and symptoms of developing pericoronitis, you should advise your dentist sooner rather than later.

 How is pericoronitis treated?

 This condition needs to be evaluated and treated by your dentist.
 In most cases they will: